freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1360.1

-These queries allow you to get the exact info from the database you are looking for.
-Back in your `student_info.sh` file, add an `echo` to the bottom that prints what the sentence above it asks for.
-Place double quotes around what you are echoing like this: `echo "$($PSQL "<query_here>")"`.
+The right query will get you only the data you are looking for.
+Back in your `student_info.sh` file, add an `echo` command to the bottom that prints what the sentence above it asks for.
+Place double quotes around it like this: `echo "$($PSQL "<query_here>")"`.
 This will make it so the output isn't all on one line.

 #### HINTS